My rating: 4 of 5 stars

 For myself, in the literature of my own language, I can find little to cheer me between the publication of Four Quartets (1944) and Angela Carter’s The Magic Toyshop (1967).
 Of course I am cheered by Beckett and by Pinter and Orton and Stoppard, but they are dramatists and, with the exception of Beckett, the solid body of their work comes out of the 1960s, as does that of Adrienne Rich.

 Objections come to mind, largely American: Nabokov?
 Ellison?
 O’Connor?
 Welty?
 None of them dull realists, all of them poets in the broad sense.
-That the only American she mentions is Adrienne Rich puzzles me greatly, as I judge Rich to be a turgid, dreary, and self-congratulatory ideologue—but then I did not read far beyond the anthology pieces, so maybe it’s my own fault.
+That the only American she mentions is Adrienne Rich puzzles me greatly, as I judge Rich to be a turgid, dreary, and self-congratulatory ideologue of the kind I’d think would bore Winterson.

 In the final section, Winterson discusses the relation between art and life.
 She insists that fiction is artifice and not autobiography; she blames both prurient straight and activist queer critics for a stultifying identity politics that have readers associating her own work with Radclyffe Hall rather than with T. S. Eliot just because she is a lesbian.
 She understands the paradoxes of art and ideology well: